Get to know it

 However, Josef Keller, a confectioner from Radolfzell, claimed to have baked a Black Forest gateau for the first time in 1915 at the Caféhaus Ahrend (now Agner) in Bad Godesberg.
 This cannot be disproven, although his cake was only "one-tiered" and is most likely just a predecessor.
 After his military service in Bad Godesberg, Keller ran his own pastry shop in Radolfzell.
-August Schäfer learned from him, and his son, Claus Schäfer, is now head of the Triberg café of the same name.
-He also owns Josef Keller's original recipe, which they still use today.
-More information is available at www.cafe-schaefer-triberg.de.
+August Schäfer learned from him.
+His son, Claus Schäfer, was the owner of the Triberg Café bearing his name and has the original recipe of Josef Keller.
+Unfortunately, after more than 150 years, the Café closed in 2020.

 However, the combination of the filling has been known in the southern Black Forest for a very long time.
 Farmers' wives cooked sweet and sour cherries and mixed them with cream, which they took from fresh milk.
 To this they added cherry brandy and the result was Black Forest Crème - a delicious dessert.